Last Updated on December 10, 2022 by Ran

 - Pool bar – If you’ve never seen a pool bar before (like me!) you’re gonna have a fun afternoon at Henann Palm Beach.

-- Sky Pool – Few things can make a resort better than a sky pool with the view of crystal clear Boracay waters.
+- Sky Pool – Few things can make a resort better than a sky pool with a view of crystal clear Boracay waters.

 - Location – Beachfront, so you only have to walk a few steps to get to the beach.